pay-now/paynow-woocommerce/README.EN.md

 4. Credential Keys can be found in `Settings > Shops and poses > Authentication data` in Paynow merchant panel
 5. Type `Api-Key` and `Signature-Key` in proper fields

+## FAQ
+**How to configure return address?**

+Return address will be set automatically for each order.
+There is no need to manually configure this address.

+**How to configure a notification address?**

+In the Paynow merchant panel go to the tab `Settings > Shops and poses`, in the field `Notification address` set the address: `https://your-domain.pl/?wc-api=WC_Gateway_Paynow`.

 ## Sandbox
 To be able to test our Paynow Sandbox environment register [here][ext2]